Sensor-based sorting: Steinert GmbH – Sorting technologies for mining and recycling

 Steinert provides sorting technologies for recycling and mining industries using a variety of sensors, like X-ray, inductive, NIR and color optical sensors and 3D laser camera, which can be combined for sorting a variety of materials.
 NIR technology is used in the recycling field.

 Tomra Sorting Solutions │ Mining

 A sensor-based sorting equipment supplier with large installed base in the industries mining, recycling and food.
-Tomra's sensor-based sorting equipment and services for the precious metals and base metals segment are marketed through a cooperation agreement with Outotec from Finland, which brings the extensive comminution, processing and application experience of Outotec together with Tomra's sensor-based ore sorting technology and application expertise.
+Tomra's sensor-based sorting equipment and services for the precious metals and base metals segment are marketed through a cooperation agreement with Outotec from Finland, which brings the comminution, processing and application experience of Outotec together with Tomra's sensor-based ore sorting technology and application experience.

 Raytec Vision │ Sorting solutions for food industry

 Raytec Vision is a camera and sensor-based manufacturer based in Parma and specialized in food sorting.
 The applications of Raytec Vision's machines are many: tomatoes, tubers, fruit, fresh cut, vegetables and confectionery products.
 Each machine can separate good products from wastes, foreign bodies and defects and guarantees high levels of food safety for the final consumer.